small0live/minerva-wp/README.md

  ## Qualtrics Survey Data

-Qualtrics was used to adminster a set of measures of individual attributes in addition to percecptions of team process.
+Qualtrics was used to administer a set of measures of individual attributes in addition to perceptions of team process.
+Individual attribute measures include: psychological collectivism, dominance, theory of mind, and personality, and basic cognition.
+Participants were also asked to report stress and workload levels.
+Participants assigned to the real group condition additionally provided responses to a team process measure.

 ### Psychological Collectivism

 A 15-item measure of psychological collectivism developed and validated by Jackson and colleagues (2006) was used in the study.
-The measure captures five facets of of collectvism: preference, reliance, concern, norm acceptance, and goal priority  (3 items per facet).
+The measure captures five facets of of collectivism: preference, reliance, concern, norm acceptance, and goal priority  (3 items per facet).
 Collectivism was measured at two points in the study.
 The data labels include information about measurement time.
 For example, for the item "*I preferred to work in those groups rather than working alone.*", the data are labeled collectivism_t1_1 and collectivism_t2_1 to represent time 1 and time 2 measurements, respectively.

 According to Jackson et al. (2006):
-* Perference and concern facets are relevant to cooperation as they "create a sense of attraction in the group"
+* Preference and concern facets are relevant to cooperation as they "create a sense of attraction in the group"
 * Goal priority and reliance facets are relevant to cooperation as they "facilitate the development of interdependence"
 * Norm acceptance facet is relevant to cooperation, specifically prosocial behavior